 GUIDELINES GOVERNING THE USE OF PRINCE WILLIAM PUBLIC LIBRARY SYSTEM COMMUNITY ROOMS

-Community rooms are provided at the four
+Community rooms are provided at the six

-full service libraries as a component of library service and are utilized by the Library System for library programming and internal business.
+full-service libraries as a component of library service and are utilized by the Library System for library programming and internal business.

 When not in use for library business, these rooms are available to Prince William, Manassas City and Manassas Park non-profit organizations for meetings of a civic or cultural nature, and to government agencies including federal, state, and local.